DavesCodeMusings/CloudPi/docs/provision-storage.md

 vol03 vg1 -wi-ao---- 100.00g
 ```

->Extraneous information has been replaced withh ellipses (...) to aid clarity.
+>Extraneous information has been replaced with ellipses (...) to aid clarity.

 ## Next Steps
 Now that there's space allocated for Docker persistent data, you can move on to [install Docker and Portainer](install-docker-portainer.md).